Generating Charitable Receipts

 Initial Setup

-Organizations should always go to the Maintenance à Receipt Options window to specify which country or province they are in, as part of their initial setup.
+Organizations should always go to the Maintenance ⇒ Receipt Options window to specify which country or province they are in, as part of their initial setup.
 This will guarantee that they get the correct receipt format, because there are a number of different receipt formats for different places.
-There are also a number of other options on this window that you can review.
+There are also a number of other options on this window that you should review.

-You can use a bitmap logo and/or a bitmap signature on your receipts.
+You can use a bitmap logo and/or a bitmap signature on your receipts - you set that up on that same window.

-Organizations that want to have their charitable number (officially called Business # in Canada, Tax ID/EIN in the USA, and ABN for Australian DGR organizations) on their receipts should enter it on the Maintenance à Organization Info window.
+Organizations that want to have their charitable number (officially called Business # in Canada, Tax ID/EIN in the USA, ABN for Australian DGR organizations and Charities Commission Number for New Zealand organizations) on their receipts should enter it on the Maintenance ⇒ Organization Info window.
 This is required in Canada, and optional in the USA (some charities prefer to show it on the receipts, others prefer not to).

 When to Issue Receipts

 Most organizations will choose to issue all of their receipts after the year end.
 Current Canadian government regulations recommend that they be generated and distributed to donors by the end of February.
+The IRS in the USA recommends that they be sent by the end of January.
 Other countries may have other deadlines.
 However, you can also generate a receipt for one donor at a time at any time during the year.

 You should probably never issue receipts for a given donation received by cheque until you have deposited the cheque and given time to make sure it is not NSF.
 If a cheque does come back NSF before you receipt it, just delete that donation for that donor.
 (You could alternatively change its Amount to $0, and change its Cheque # / Paid By field to "Non-Receiptable", to prevent it from appearing on any receipt.)